What is all the excitement about?

 Why is it significant?

-The research is the first to show large-scale algorithm execution on an error-corrected quantum computer.
+The Harvard-led research is the first to show large-scale algorithm execution on an error-corrected quantum computer.
 It opens the door to quantum devices capable of executing complex computations reliably, unveiling the technology's vast potential.

 How does this compare to current state of the art?

 Previous experiments have been limited to one or two logical qubits.
 They could only correct a limited number of errors, constrained by small code distances.
-Our work significantly pushes these boundaries, not only increasing the number of logical qubits to 48 but also extending the code distance up to seven with better error suppression, thus offering more robust error correction capabilities.
+Our Harvard-led work significantly pushes these boundaries, not only increasing the number of logical qubits to 48 but also extending the code distance up to seven with better error suppression, thus offering more robust error correction capabilities.

 What made this possible?